 any contributions you made before 1987, plus interest to the date of your death.

-A spouse can transfer the cash refund to a non-locked-in registered retirement savings arrangement.
+Applicable taxes are deducted immediately.
+If payable to an eligible spouse, that individual can transfer the cash refund to a non-locked-in registered retirement savings arrangement.

 Residual refund (post-retirement death only)